h3lio5/PixelZoo/README.md

 ## 3. Results
 ### PixelCNN
  * With a categorical distribution over 255 pixel values in the last layer, the model appears to perform much better but takes a little longer to train.
+ * When the final layer is replaced by sigmoid rather than softmax (categorical) over 255 pixel values, the model preforms worser.